 So-called 'duplex' cancel:

-'PAID' in a straight line:
+"PAID" in a straight line:

-Mute cancel, consisting of dots:
+Mute cancels, consisting of dots:

-Mute cancel, circle consisting of parallel bars
+Mute cancels, circle consisting of parallel bars

 Cancel as could have been used in Perak or Sungei Ujong:

 Other mute cancel, consisting of an ellipse with bars:

 Circular date cancel: